wpify/model/README.md

 - `auto_increment`: Whether the column is auto-increment.
 Default is false.
 - `primary_key`:    Whether the column is primary key.
 Default is false.
 - `unique`:         Whether the column is unique.
 Default is false.
+- `foreign_key`:    Array with data to set foreign key.

 The model must contain exactly one primary key column.